Convection Patterns in Nonequilibrium Kawasaki Dynamics at Low Temperature: Introduction

-Previous studies of low-temperature Ising systems driven out of equilibrium include models with a constant macroscopic drift and periodic boundaries~\cite{katz_lebowitz_spohn_83,katz_lebowitz_spohn_84}.
-There, the system is driven far from equilibrium and phase-separated domains become elongated along the drift direction.
-Further, our results are consistent with Refs.~\cite{Pleimling_2010,Li_2012}, which examined a set-up close to ours, consisting of two subsystems separated by a sharp interface across which the temperature jumped from subcritical to infinite.
-Convection structures and density-modulated nonequilibrium stationary states were likewise observed.
-Similarly, stripe-like patterns were found in thin films with a temperature gradient perpendicular to the film~\cite{Jaiswal2013}.
-Boundary-driven perturbations of low-temperature Kawasaki dynamics have also been studied, where coupling to a magnetization reservoir can induce uphill diffusion~\cite{Giardina_2018,Colangeli_2019,Giardina_2020,ColangeliGibertiVernia2023}.
+Notably, our results are consistent with Refs.~\cite{Pleimling_2010,Li_2012}, which examined a set-up close to ours consisting of two subsystems separated by a sharp interface across which the temperature jumped from subcritical to infinite.
+In those studies, convection structures and density-modulated nonequilibrium stationary states were likewise observed.
+Similar stripe-like patterns were also found in thin films with a temperature gradient perpendicular to the film~\cite{Jaiswal2013}.

-The paper consists of two main parts.
-After a precise description of our model in Section~\ref{sec: model}, we characterize the nonequilibrium patterns quantitatively through large-scale simulations, analyzing their scaling properties, regularity, stationary currents, and local-equilibrium behavior in Section~\ref{sec: results}.
-We also probe the robustness of our findings by considering different filling factors and geometries, as well as weak breaking of the symmetries of our model.
-Next, in Section~\ref{sec: macroscopic description}, we develop a macroscopic description, based on local equilibrium and diffusive transport, that constrains the possible large-scale profiles and accounts for the emergence of convection-induced structures.
-The theory captures the main features of the observed NESS and clarifies the mechanisms underlying their formation.